An example of how Big Orange Square works with you and your teams

 Day 10 – Work, work, work – first requirements should be visible as product parts and can be inspected by product specialists.
 Daily meetings with teams and team leads, coaching.
 Review of results with management team, agreeing on structure and activities for the next two weeks.

 Day 11 & 12 – More work!
-By now all involved people are experiencing how learning and change is taking place by doing it, kinesthetic coaching in action!
+By now all involved people are experiencing how learning and change is taking place by doing it, hands-on coaching in action!

 Daily meetings with teams and team leads, coaching.
 Depending on the status of the requirements list: coach refinement of the requirements, coach estimating.
 Considering release planning with the management team.